 Creating calming and relaxing environments to reduce stress & anxiety by providing soothing aromatics like incense, smudge, linen sprays, and oils

-Sarah Lawless is the founder, head herbalist, and web mistress of Fern & Fungi.
-She has been a forager and folk herbalist for a decade and was a professional cook for more than half of that.
-If she's not behind her computer or cook stove, you can find her in her garden or foraging in the woods.
-Hailing from the Pacific Northwest, she recently moved back to rural Ontario to be closer to family and her roots.
+Sarah Lawless is the founder, herbalist, and web mistress of Fern & Fungi.
+She has been a forager and herbalist for over a decade and was a professional cook for more than half of that.
+If she's not in the kitchen working with herbs or behind her computer or cook stove, you can find her in her garden or foraging in the woods.
+Originally hailing from the Pacific Northwest, she recently moved back to rural Ontario two years ago to be closer to family and her roots.